 a history of bladder cancer;

 liver disease; or

 if you are 80 years or older.

 Taking metformin and pioglitazone may increase your risk of serious heart problems.
 However, not treating your diabetes can damage your heart and other organs.
 Talk to your doctor about the risks and benefits of treating your diabetes with this medicine.

 This medication may increase your risk of developing bladder cancer.
 Talk with your doctor about your specific risk.

 Women may be more likely than men to have bone fractures in the upper arm, hand, or foot while taking medicine that contains pioglitazone.
 Talk with your doctor if you are concerned about this possibility.

-FDA pregnancy category C. It is not known whether metformin and pioglitazone will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+It is not known whether metformin and pioglitazone will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

 Some women using metformin and pioglitazone have started having menstrual periods, even after not having a period for a long time due to a medical condition.
 You may be able to get pregnant if your periods restart.
 Talk with your doctor about the need for birth control.